act65/masters-thesis/notes/requests/discounting-and-uncertainty.md

 ### Machine behaviour

-Lets just build some intutiion for what the discount does, what it controls, etc.
+Lets just build some intuition for what the discount does, what it controls, etc.

 Define depression as:
 Define succeptibility to addiction (/ impulsiveness) as: